Cabecera_GeoIntern

-We are proud to announce the launch of our 11th annual GeoIntern, a summer training programme we run in association with local and international experts and institutions that places students in active research projects where they can learn a range of highly transferable skills over the course of four weeks.
-All of our GeoIntern programmes, which cover a range of disciplines, will take place from 29th June to the 27th July 2024.
-The deadline for applications has now been extended to the 17th March 2024 and it is open to undergraduates and recent graduates from relevant fields of study of any nationality.
+We are proud to announce the launch of our 12th annual GeoIntern, a summer training programme we run in association with local and international experts and institutions that places students in active research projects where they can learn a range of highly transferable skills over the course of four weeks.
+All of our GeoIntern programmes, which cover a range of disciplines, will take place from 28th June to the 26th July 2025.
+The deadline for applications is Friday 4th of April 2025, and it is open to undergraduates and recent graduates from relevant fields of study of any nationality.
 GeoIntern is an inclusive programme.

 Transferable skills